 There are so many different ways you can show off your work.
 Suspend the wire art inside a frame like I did, hang it from a mobile or inside a bicycle wheel or use a block of wood or a stone as a base.
 Anything goes!
 For this Mozart inspired wire art, I choose to make a thick frame from pallets.

 And just in case no-one recognizes Mozart, I mod podged a music sheet on to the back 😉

 The wire art portrait was suspended by drilling a small hole on either side of the frame and gluing that wiry Mozart inside.

 Let me know what you think and whether you’ve made any wire art.
 I’d love to hear about it.
 Don’t forget to share.

-If you want to try something that’s a little easier then Matilda and her Spider Web would be perfect.
-And for your convenience I’ve added some affiliate links below.
+If you want to try something a little easier, then Matilda and her Spider Web would be perfect.
+And for your convenience, I’ve added some affiliate links below.
 Disclosure: If you click on them, we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft tutorials for you 😉

 Anyways I do hope you have an amazing week filled with lots of love, creativity, and good music.
 And please don’t forget to see what my international friends have done with this month’s wire challenge.

 Welcome to this month’s Int’l Bloggers Club Challenge!